-- NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN that you want to connect to: - 1.
-On the taskbar, right-click the network status icon, and then select Network and Internet settings. - 2.
-Select Wi-Fi, and then select Manage known networks. - Select Add network. - 3.
+- NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN that you want to connect to: - On the taskbar, right-click the network status icon, and then select Network and Internet settings. - 2.
+Select Wi-Fi, and then select Show available known networks. - Connect to one of the available networks. - 3.
 Follow the on-screen instructions to complete the connection.